-Recover a Deleted Note or Message Draft on Android
+Recover Deleted Drafts on Android

 Tested scenario